Tkachov/ceu_pingus/UPDATE.md

 ## What I actually did the past week?

-* ported a part of Pingu, so it can start actions inside Ceu;
+* ported a part of Pingu, so it can start actions inside Céu;
 * ported 5 actions' `update()` (falling, walking, digging, exploding and floating).

 Less important stuff: